citrontruc/personal-notes/c-sharp/96DesignPatterns.md

 services.AddScoped<TService, TImplementation>()
 ```

-Definition: A single instance of the service is created per scope.
+**Definition**: A single instance of the service is created per scope.
 In a typical ASP.NET Core web application, the scope is usually the client's request (HTTP request).

 This means that within one HTTP request, the service will be the same instance.